Azure/azure-sdk-for-js/sdk/purview/purview-account-rest/review/purview-account.api.md

 import { Client } from '@azure-rest/core-client';
 import { ClientOptions } from '@azure-rest/core-client';
 import { HttpResponse } from '@azure-rest/core-client';
+import { PagedAsyncIterableIterator } from '@azure-rest/core-client-paging';
+import { PathUncheckedResponse } from '@azure-rest/core-client';
 import { RequestParameters } from '@azure-rest/core-client';
 import { TokenCredential } from '@azure/core-auth';